Cloud-Innovation-Partners/cloudtdms/docs/providers.md

                     The default value for format is `dd/mm/YYYY HH:MM`

     + *format* : takes a format string as a value
+    + *start* : used to specify the starting value for timestamp.
+    + *end* :used to specify the starting value for timestamp.

     example format strings:
     - `mm/dd/yyyy HH:MM:SS`